Cato the Younger: Final campaign and death

 Cato was given command of the city of Utica after convincing Metellus Scipio to spare the town's inhabitants when they attempted to defect to Caesar.
 He successfully expanded the city's defences, raised troops, and stockpiled supplies while waiting for Caesar's eventual arrival.
-During his time in Africa, however, Cato became convinced that Metellus Scipio "would not behave with moderation if victorious over Caesar".
+During his time in Africa, however, Cato became convinced that victory for his own cause under Metellus Scipio would be accompanied by appalling reprisals.

-Attempting to prevail over Metellus Scipio with a policy of attrition by forcing Caesar to stretch his supply lines, Metellus Scipio accused Cato of cowardice for being unwilling to risk battle.
-Around this time, Cato privately confided that the war was hopeless and that he would abandon Rome regardless of the victor: "Cato's experience in the war and in Africa seems to have convinced him that the republic as he conceived of it was gone".
+When Cato pushed for a strategy of attrition against Caesar, Metellus Scipio accused Cato of cowardice for being unwilling to risk battle.
+Around this time, Cato privately confided that the war was hopeless and that he would abandon Rome regardless of the victor.
 Metellus Scipio ignored Cato's relatively pacific advice and engaged in a decisive battle at Thapsus, where his forces were annihilated.

 Cato, garrisoning Utica, received news of the defeat three days later, which drove the city into a panic.
 Knowing that the city would likely defect, Cato evacuated any Roman citizens who wished to flee.
 He also sent an embassy consisting of his family and allies, headed by one of Caesar's kinsmen, Lucius Julius Caesar, to seek pardon for themselves.
 Cato himself prepared for death.

 After righting the city's financial accounts and disbursing the remaining monies to the city's inhabitants, Cato discussed with his friends at dinner the Stoic belief that a truly free man would never become a slave.
 After he demanded his sword, which had been removed from his room, his family and friends begged him not to kill himself.
 Dismissing them, he asked for a report on the ships fleeing the city.
 Satisfied that all was well, he stabbed himself in the abdomen.
 The specific details of Cato's suicide were greatly embellished after his death, especially in Plutarch's account, which states:

-After his death, upon its discovery by Caesar, Caesar "declared that he was angry to have missed the opportunity of pardoning him".
+Caesar is said to have responded to his death by lamenting that Cato's death meant Caesar could not pardon him.

 Legacy and reception

-Cato's death triggered a series of eulogies, of which both Cicero and Brutus were authors, starting to identify Cato as a "great Stoic philosopher".
-Caesar responded with an Anticato, which has not survived, although it "may have taken the form of a... speech in which Caesar accused Cato of some crime".
+Cato's death triggered a series of eulogies, of which both Cicero and Brutus were authors, starting to identify Cato as a great Stoic philosopher.
+Caesar responded with an Anticato, which has not survived.